tusharghate/angular-simple-sprite/README.md

 </simple-sprite>
 ```

-Be sure to check the example folder if you'd like to see `simple-sprite` in action.
+Be sure to check the demo folder if you'd like to see `simple-sprite` in action.

 ## Options